 Training can be tough when new starters may also be remote.
 HR systems can be a place to store new starter packs, training information and even colleague profiles so they can get to know their teammates and are aware of who to contact with certain queries.

-Those colleague’s contact details can be easily accessed as well, so there is no delay for a new starter having to search for email addresses and phone numbers.
+Those colleagues’ contact details can also be easily accessed, so there is no delay for a new starter having to search for email addresses and phone numbers.

-Above we have discussed just a few of the top benefits of implementing HR systems with a business.
-Many vendors are also HR experts, meaning free, impartial advice is just a quick phone call away.
+Above, we have discussed just a few of the top benefits of implementing HR systems with a business.
+Many vendors are also HR experts, meaning free and impartial advice is just a quick phone call away.